XeniaHerr/Orkan/HACKING.md

 ## Again Restrucuring

 I think the speed gain from caching single letters is marginal.
 I think a better way would be to cache all binaries into buffers once they are first drawn...
 Or i skip cahching entirely and focus on the search algorithm...

+## TODO:
+- [ ] Rewrite Button Handling
+- [ ] Rewrite Main file
+- [ ] Implement Fuzzy Search
+- [ ] Implement Substring Highlighting
+- [ ] Implement Custom Input ways (read from File, read from stdin)

+Change the way the result is handled.
+Write two Functions that can be swapped depending to runtime.
+One that launches a program with args and one that simply prints the result to stdout.